I wanted to

 God’s “other” worshipers only by extension and in association with them.

-This gives boost to their claim that:
+This gives boost to their claim (with some variations) that:

 »

+Others can gain everlasting life only by following them.
 Jehovah has declared only them “righteous for life;” whereas the rest of God’s

 faithful servants are declared righteous only as “friends” of God, and must wait